-Jacob Morrow-Spitzer is a third-year PhD student in the Department of History, and is also an affiliate of the Yale Judaic Studies Program.
-His research focuses on the intersection between modern Jewish history, American race, and African American history.
+Jacob Morrow-Spitzer is a fifth-year PhD candidate in the Department of History, and is also an affiliate of Yale’s Jewish Studies Program.
+His research focuses on the intersection between modern Jewish history, American race, and political history.
 He received his B.A. in History and Jewish Studies from Tulane University, and worked as a peer tutor at the Tulane Academic Success Center throughout his undergraduate years.
 Before starting at Yale, he worked in the non-profit and public-facing research world.
 Jacob has experience editing personal statements, journal articles, conference talks, fellowship applications, book reviews, public-facing scholarship, encyclopedia entries, and many, many course papers.
-Along with fellow Graduate Writing Lab Fellow Eva Landsberg, he captains the Yale History Department intramural softball team.